 The medials form a simple pattern: they are all formed high in the mouth - they're the consonant versions of closed vowels.
 Two are front semivowels, and two are back semivowels.
 One of each pair is pronounced with lips rounded; the other with lips spread.

 Here are the rules for which form each vowel takes in the standard dialect, although you don't have to memorize them - write each main vowel as you pronounce it (or hear it), and it will be understood:

-It's also possible for a syllable to have "no" vowel, which is realized as the high vowel that corresponds to the semivowel, as in shı, xi, shu and xü.
+It's also possible for a syllable to have no vowel, in which case the semivowel is extended to include its vowel, as in shı, xi, shu and xü.

 The combination of semivowel, vowel and coda is called the final (韻母 yùnmu).
 Here's a chart showing all the finals of Chinese, in Alphabet gait and in pinyin:

 Pinyin spelling has some variations that Shwa doesn't need :